EuropePMC/techblog/drafts/2018-06-05-searching-text-html-pages.md

  4. **Special characters are not properly encoded inside the annotation text.** For an example consider the page http://europepmc.org/abstract/AGR/IND605699789, click on the "Organism" checkbox and focus on the annotation "white campion".<br/><br/>
  [![Annotation containing not properly encoded characters][image_AGRIND605699789]][image_AGRIND605699789]
 ***Figure 4**: Annotation containing not properly encoded characters*<br/>
 Every annotation comes with a prefix and suffix text that help to locate it in the article page.
-The suffix of this annotation is "is subject to preâdispersal" with the character â not properly encoded.
+The suffix of this annotation is "is subject to pre&acirc;dispersal" with the character &acirc; not properly encoded.
 In this case as well, our solution was to apply the fuzzy match approach mentioned previously.

 ## Fuzzy Match Strategy ##